ding-lab/SomaticSV/README.md

 There are a number of ways to run SomaticSV workflow, as discussed in Development Notes below.
 The following instructions are for running SomaticSV using Rabix Executor using a simple task manager, developed specifically for CPTAC3 analyses.

+Note that newer runs use Cromwell on MGI or compute1 systems, and are managed by [CromwellRunner](https://github.com/ding-lab/CromwellRunner)

 ## Installation

 **[Install Docker](https://www.docker.com/community-edition)**